mdsitton/SngFileFormat/README.md

 ## Structure Overview

-Just a quick overview of the format before we get started with the detail specification.
-The file format is composed of a header plus 3 sections each of which follow the following basic format:
+Before delving into the full SNG specification, the following is a brief overview of the structure.
+The format consists of a header followed by three sections, each adhering to this format:

 | Field         | Data Type | Size          | Description                                 |
 | ------------- | --------- | ------------- | ------------------------------------------- |